ubarsc/python-fmask/doc/source/index.rst

 The command line scripts supplied can process an untarred USGS Landsat scene.
 Firstly, the reflective and thermal bands must be stacked separately.
-This needs to be done in a different manner depending on the sensor.
+This needs to be done in a different manner depending on the sensor. (**Note:** The wild cards shown here are for the more modern form of the USGS naming convention.
+Older forms would require slightly different wild card patterns. )

 Landsat 4&5::